ashishsing112/ashishsing112/README.md

 Software Engineer - Java Developer | Rest API | Java Development | Spring Boot | Back-End Developer | JavaScript | jQuery
 -------------------------------------------------------------------------------------------------------------------------

-* 🌍  I'm based in Noida
+* 🌍  I'm based in Pune
 * ✉️  You can contact me at [ashishsingh.per@gmail.com](mailto:ashishsingh.per@gmail.com)
 * 🧠  I'm learning ReactJS and NodeJS
 * 🤝  I'm open to collaborating on projects with Java at backend and JavaScript for DOM manipulation.